LastCrew/LastCrew/README.md

 Greetings, wanderer of the digital universe!

-I am **Captain Elias Trent AKA.
-The Last Crew**, the last standing crew member aboard the starship **Aurora-7**.
+I am **Captain Elias Trent**, the last standing crew member aboard the starship **Aurora-7**.
 When Earth succumbed to the chaos of its own making, I volunteered to take humanity's last message into the stars—a solitary voyage, lightyears from home.

 ### 🚀 **Mission Log**
 - **Role**: Communications Officer, Chief Systems Engineer